 Element 1: Native Language Nest or Native Language Survival School Certification (0-10 Points).

 The application includes an official document signed by the authorized representative certifying that the applicant has at least three years of experience operating and administering a Native American language nest, Native American language survival school, or any other educational program in which instruction is conducted in a Native American language in accordance with Public Law 109-394 (42 USC 2991b-3(c)(7)).

 To address this element, applicant organizations must submit a Language Survival School or Language Nest Certification as an attachment.
 The document should be on letterhead with contact information of the Tribe/Organization and must be signed by the authorized representative.
+EMI projects will not be funded unless this certification is provided.
 The applicant is self-certifying they have at least three years of experience operating and administering: